andrew/ultimate-awesome/README.md

 - [awesome-curriculum-learning](https://github.com/Openning07/awesome-curriculum-learning) - Some bravo or inspiring research works on the topic of curriculum learning.
 - [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.
 - [awesome-webxr-development](https://github.com/Pico-Developer/awesome-webxr-development) - Building blocks for WebXR apps.
+- [awesome-arcgis-developer](https://github.com/Esri/awesome-arcgis-developer) - A curated list of resources to help you with ArcGIS development, APIs, SDKs, tools, and location services.
 - [awesome-arcgis-developers](https://github.com/Esri/awesome-arcgis-developers) - A curated list of resources to help you with ArcGIS development, APIs, SDKs, tools, and location services.
 - [awesome-taxonomy](https://github.com/mickeysjm/awesome-taxonomy) - A curated resource for taxonomy research.
 - [awesome-cryptocurrency-security](https://github.com/nongiach/awesome-cryptocurrency-security) - 😎 Curated list about cryptocurrency security (reverse / exploit / fuzz.).